Last Updated on: 12th February 2023, 06:42 pm

 The Final Verdict

-Usually, the turkey is smoked for half of the smoking process.
-The turkey smoking time can vary from turkey to turkey depending on its texture.
+Typically, the turkey is smoked for 50 percent of the whole smoking time.
+Depending on the texture of the turkey, the smoking time may vary from turkey to turkey.

 if you are interested in learning more,than make sure to read our guide on What temp does chicken stop taking smoke